ezrantn/ezrantn.github.io/content/_index.md

 date_format = "%b %-d, %Y"
 +++

-Hi, I’m Natan — a software engineer based in Indonesia with a strong interest in formal verification and building reliable software.
-I enjoy working with compilers, programming languages, and database systems, especially where theory meets real-world engineering.
-I’m also passionate about open-source and learning through contribution.
-Outside of work, you’ll usually find me lifting, caffeinating, or trying to have a social life.
+Hi, I’m Natan — a software engineer based in Indonesia with a strong interest in formal verification.
+I enjoy working with compilers, programming languages, and database systems.
+I’m currently working on [Katon](https://github.com/katon-lang/katon), a mini verification programming language aimed at solving the aliasing problem.
+You can read more about Katon in the [official documentation](https://katon-lang.github.io).
+Outside of coding, you might find me at the gym or just trying to have a social life.